VitaliyShevchenko/go-with-clouds-tasks/Task2.md

 ### Exercise4 **for experts** (very optional)
 Simulate first seven labs from here: https://www.packettracernetwork.com/labs/packettracerlabs.html in `PacketTracer` application.
-The result of this task should be a `.pka` file, which you will have to upload to a Google Drive and share access with Vitalii Shevchenko and Nikita Matrosov accounts.
+The result of this task should be a `.pka` file, which you will have to upload to a Google Drive and share access with Vitalii Shevchenko and Nikita Matrosov TeamDev accounts.

 ## Must read books and topics
 * "Network Programming with Go: Code Secure and Reliable Network Services from Scratch" — a book to deep dive in Networking and Go